How to Boost Immunity When Sick

 4. Vitamin C

-There is some evidence that taking a mega-dose might help prevent and shorten a cold.
+There is some evidence that taking a mega-dose of vitamin C might help prevent and shorten a cold.
 Doses of vitamin C over 1,000 mg can cause stomach upset, though, and it’s not recommended to take mega-doses for a long time, unless advised by a doctor.

-Other Holistic & Lifestyle Tips for Boosting Immune System When Sick
+Other Holistic & Lifestyle Tips to Boost Immunity

-Supplements are most certainly a great way to boost immunity when you’re sick, but there are some other lifestyle and nutrition tips that can help too.
+Supplements can help boost immunity when you’re sick, but there are some other lifestyle and nutrition tips that can help too.
 The key is to remember that you’re body is doing it’s very best to fight off the virus, so it’s your job to support your body’s natural healing capabilities.